 Turkish people do not like to be compared to other Islamic countries, and we can feel offended by you not knowing the difference.

 Some political parties attending elections in Turkey are associated with the Islam faith, but they are similar to conservative political parties like Christian Democrat parties in Europe.

 Suggested Reading: Is Turkey in the Middle East?
 Why and Why Not?

 6. Gender equality in Turkey

 Turkey is one of the first countries to accept Women’s Suffrage.
 Turkish women earned equal voting rights and social rights in 1930.

 Western European countries like France (1944), and Italy (1945), Belgium (1948) followed the Turkish example a decade later.

 Turkish women work in many professions.
 They are political leaders, jet pilots, university professors, and judges.

-There is no law banning women from becoming something in Turkey, and Turkish women can become anything they like their modern western counterparts.
+There is no law banning women from becoming something in Turkey; Turkish women can become anything they like their modern Western counterparts.

 Lately, Turkish e-government systems used in legal proceedings have become so advanced that the software is exported to third countries.